walaa9402/SkillPlusNodeBackEnd/README.md

 ********************************************
 6] /skill/learners
 method : post
-variables in body : skill_id
+variables in body : id
 usage : skill details
 return : all learners details of this skill
 ********************************************